 - The base ingredients aren’t ideal.

 Here are the zinc-based physical stick sunscreens I like:

-- Badger Balm, a favorite of mine for many years, makes excellent products across the board – their stick is no exception, and it’s excellent for kids and adults.
+- Badger Balm, a favorite of mine for many years, makes excellent products across the board – their stick is no exception.
 Find out more here.

 - Babo Botanicals has a 20% zinc oxide concentration in their stick, and it’s great for kids and for sensitive skin.
 Find out more here.